See also : Sport rewards and medals Lou Gehrig Babe Ruth

 The other bat was presented to the Baseball Hall of Fame by a baseball writer who had allegedly received it from Miller Huggins, the Yankees' manager.
 This provenance is quite plausible but this bat is not inscribed.

 Considering the exultation of Babe Ruth after his new record, it seems unlikely that he gave the bat of this 60th home run without inscribing.
 The Brown specimen is thus the best candidate for the piece of equipment which was used in that feat.
-It will be sold online from Dallas by Heritage on May 17, lot 50316.
+It was sold for $ 660K by Heritage on May 17, 2018, lot 50316.
 Please watch the video shared by the auction house including sequences in period.

 At the time of this transition, Babe Ruth already has six years of experience in MLB where he is one of the best hitters.
 With his imposing physique that does not prevent a speedy running, he already holds the record of 29 home runs in a single season.
 He greatly increases this performance with the new regulation.
 This is how this run far away from the ball has become for the public the most spectacular action of the game.